How to Identify and Relieve Baby Constipation

 - Two or less bowel movements per week

-- History of painful or hard bowel movements
+- A pattern of painful or hard bowel movements

 - History of excessive stool retention